Camputers Lynx 48 (Upgraded to 96K)

 Approximately 30,000 Lynx units were sold world-wide.
 It is estimated that 20-30% were sold in the UK, the rest in Europe, mainly in France, Spain and Greece.

-This was kindly donated by Mike Edwards and is excellent condition with power supply, single disk drive and manuals
+This was kindly donated by Mike Edwards and comes with its power supply, single disk drive and manuals.